Radius17/TelegramBot-ServiceMonitor/readme.md

 ### 2. ADD RECIPIENTS
 - recipient should find your bot in telegram and ```/start``` it
 - then you can run ```./recipients-setup.sh``` and follow instructions
+- common recipients for all services place to services/common-recipients.txt

 ### 3. CONFIGURE SERVICES TO MONITORE
 - for each service create in folder "services" .ini file with 5 keys: